 - Visitor economy businesses across South Kesteven were alerted to the awards and offered help with the application process.
-Three District businesses were selected as finalists, one of which being the Stamford Arts Centre for nominated themselves for the Arts and Culture Award.
+Three District businesses were selected as finalists, one of which was the Stamford Arts Centre for the Arts and Culture Award.

 Joined the Tourism Management Institute